Subscribe to our Newsletter

 What Does is Mean to be a Secularist?

-To be a secularist means to oppose religion or the religious being afforded privileges, which – put another way – means others are disadvantaged.
+To be a secularist means to oppose religion-based discrimination, which – put another way – means others are disadvantaged or discriminated against because of what they believe in.

 We are particularly concerned about education.
 We think that religion in schools damages the prospects of a harmonious and diverse society.